Lythos0/repo-report/README.md

 - execute `./bin/run` to get a report of all your repositories in the terminal

+#Optional (but helpful)
+- If you would like an extended and more detailed view of your repos you can use:
+-  npx repo-report --all --actual
+- If you would like to have this be the default view whenever you run repo-report, you can run with:
+- alias repo-report='npx repo-report --all --actual
+- source ~/.bashrc

 [package-url]: https://npmjs.org/package/repo-report
 [npm-version-svg]: https://versionbadg.es/ljharb/repo-report.svg
 [deps-svg]: https://david-dm.org/ljharb/repo-report.svg